netzkolchose/django-computedfields/docs/examples.rst

     # or
     update_dependent(desynced_model.objects.filter(fieldA='xy'), update_fields=['fieldB'])

-Here both `save` and `update_dependent` will take care, that all dependent computed fields get updated.
+Here both `save` or `update_dependent` will take care, that all dependent computed fields get updated.
 Again using `update_dependent` has the advantage of further reducing the update pressure.
 Providing `update_fields` will narrow the update path to computed fields that actually rely on the listed source fields.